Sienci-Labs/Resources/longmill/assembly/ytsb-lm-troubleshooting.md

 <h3>My machine randomly cuts lines during my job</h3>

 <ul>
-  <li aria-level="1">If you are using Fusion 360, ensure that ‘Safe Retracts’ is set to ‘Clearance Height.’</li>
+  <li>If you are using Fusion 360, ensure that ‘Safe Retracts’ is set to ‘Clearance Height.’</li>
 </ul>

 ![](/_images/_longmill/_assembly/_commonissues/lm_commonissues_p7_f360.png){.aligncenter .size-medium}

 <ul>
-  <li aria-level="1">Ensure that you are not hitting the Z-axis movement limits when running the job.</li>
+  <li>Ensure that you are not hitting the Z-axis movement limits when running the job.</li>
-  <li aria-level="1">Review the g-code with a visualizer (<a href="https://ncviewer.com/">https://ncviewer.com/</a>) to ensure there are no unexpected toolpaths or incorrect g-code commands.</li>
+  <li>Review the g-code with a visualizer (<a href="https://ncviewer.com/">https://ncviewer.com/</a>) to ensure there are no unexpected toolpaths or incorrect g-code commands.</li>
-  <li aria-level="1">Check all the transmission components (V-wheels, couplers, ACME nuts, anti-backlash nuts, pulleys)
+  <li>Check all the transmission components (V-wheels, couplers, ACME nuts, anti-backlash nuts, pulleys)
 <ul>
-  <li aria-level="1">Pulleys, couplers and ACME nuts are secured and in the correct position.</li>
+  <li>Pulleys, couplers and ACME nuts are secured and in the correct position.</li>
-  <li aria-level="1">Belt in the Z-axis is tensioned</li>
+  <li>Belt in the Z-axis is tensioned</li>
-  <li aria-level="1">Anti-backlash nuts are not mounted too tight; you can loosen the two M5-25mm screws that hold the nut in place and see if that helps.</li>
+  <li>Anti-backlash nuts are not mounted too tight; you can loosen the two M5-25mm screws that hold the nut in place and see if that helps.</li>
-  <li aria-level="1">Eccentric nuts are adjusted so that V-wheels are tight on the rail but are still able to turn by hand.</li>
+  <li>Eccentric nuts are adjusted so that V-wheels are tight on the rail but are still able to turn by hand.</li>
 </ul>
 </li>
 </ul>